alahiff/diff/README.md

 The script opens two HDF5 files and recursively compares the datasets and groups in the files.
 It examines groups, datasets and attributes and reports if some of these exist in one file and not the other, and if their names or types differ between the two files.

-NOTE: it does not compare the values stored in datasets or attributes
+It also reports when there are differences in dataset or attribute values.

 When a difference is found, it will report one of the following codes: